 Flaxseed is available in many forms.
 You can purchase the seeds in raw form as well as powder form.
 If you which to bake, no problem, you will also find it in flour form.
 Check out Amazon to compare prices.
 You can also purchase Flaxseed in tablets and capsules.

 Flaxseed is full of healthy nutrients and antioxidants and is considered a “superfood.”
 It is high in fiber and used as a dietary supplement to prevent constipation, diabetes, manage high cholesterol, manage heart disease, and several other conditions.

 What is Polenta (cornmeal) and its benefits

 Polenta is cooked cornmeal.
 Cornmeal is a good source of fiber and protein.
-It helps manage constipation, rich in complex carbohydrates and low in fat and calories.
+It helps manage constipation, is rich in complex carbohydrates, and is low in fat and calories.
 Cornmeal is very versatile.
 It is used in the preparation of a variety of bread, baked goods, and desserts.